orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 and the Tarball maintainer has time to pack the change.
 I don't usually use this last one.

-This 'tarballs' directory provides a bumpy and incomplete history of inxi releases (but it's better than nothing), and serves as a repository of older inxi versions.
+This 'tarballs' branch provides a bumpy and incomplete history of inxi releases (but it's better than nothing), and serves as a repository of older inxi versions.
 Note that inxi did not have .tar.gz until the man page was added, version 1.8.2.
 Before that, the .gz is just the gzip file